 Multiple sclerosis is a chronic and often debilitating disease which attacks the central nervous system (the brain, spinal cord and optic nerves).
-It is the most common neurological disease in young adults and attacks people at the time of their lives when they are planning families and building a career.
+It is the most common neurological disease in young adults and often attacks people at the time of their lives when they are planning families and building a career.

-The average age of diagnosis is between 20 and 40 years of age, although symptoms may begin much earlier.
-Three out of four people living with multiple sclerosis are women.
+The average age of diagnosis is between 20 and 40 years of age, although symptoms may begin much earlier, and three out of four people living with multiple sclerosis are women.

 No two cases of multiple sclerosis are identical and the severity and progression of the condition cannot be predicted.